QVoG-BUAA/QVoG-Query-TS/README.md

 npm run dev
 ```

+### Demo

+The project now comes with some demo queries in `src/demo.ts`.
+And the current configuration will output the result in Markdown syntax to `result.md`.

 ## Future Work

 In order to run queries more flexibly, the `index.ts` file should be automatically generated depending on the configurations and queries to run, thus some external scripts are needed.